 Stuck inside with the kids?
 Looking for new ideas for family night at home?
-Or just need a fun family activity for the weekend?
+Planning a family staycation, or just need a fun family activity for the weekend?

 Many families are staying home more often too, so it’s super helpful to have extra ideas on hand for fun family activities to do at home.